Aeyzeins/EECS4421_Project/README.md

+EECS4421: Introduction to Robotics

+Project: Mobile Robot

+Group Members:
+Kevin Duong 217043936
+Kevin Nguyen 217229255
+Tom Vo 218799171
+Anagha Koroth 218819516

+This project utilizes ROS2 and Gazebo to create and model an autonomous mobile robot in a virtual laboratory setting.

-This repository contains code associated with Chapter 5 of CPMR 3rd Editon by G. Dudek and M. Jenkin.
-Specific ros2 launch files provided include
+This repository contains code associated with Chapter 5 and 4 of CPMR 3rd Editon by G. Dudek and M. Jenkin.

-* aruco-robot.launch.py - This provides a simulated aruco target and robot
+* aruco-laser-robot.launch.py - This provides a simulated aruco target and robot with both Lidar and Camera.
-* camera-robot.launch.py - A basic simulated differential drive robot with a camera
-* canny-edges-camera-robot.launch.py - A simulated robot with a camera running Canny edge detection
-* good-features-camera-robot.launch.py - A simulated robot with a camera running good features to track
-* harris-corners-camera-robot.launch.py - A simulated robot with a camera running Harris corner detector
-* view-camera-robot.launch.py - A simple node that displays the value of /mycamera/image_raw

-In addition to these launch files, the following ROS run files are provided

-* opencv_camera - This connects to /dev/Video0 using opencv and publishes Images on /mycamera/image_raw
-* view_camera - Display contents of /mycamera/image_raw and save frames whenever the s key is pressed

-To use the Aruco targets provided (i) follow the instructions in the gazebo_models directory to add the models to your local gazebo library.
-Once you do this, run the aruco-robot.launch.py There will be no target available.
-However, under the insert tab in Gazebo you will see entries for a number of Aruco tag objects.
-Insert one and drag it to the location you want in the world, to see the tag being recognized by ROS.

-Tools to calibrate a monocular camera and to use Aurco targets in the real world can be found in the tools sub-directory.
+* aruco-laser-target.py - Main file